Urinary Tract Infection

 Urinary tract infections, or UTIs, can be uncomfortable and painful.
 If you’re experiencing frequent urination and pain in your abdomen, you may have a urinary tract infection.
-Robert Brown, MD, FACOG, FPMRS, and his team at Alabama UROGYN can help determine the right course of treatment and prevent the infection from spreading to your kidneys.
-If you suspect you might have a UTI, call their office in Fairhope, Alabama, or book an appointment online today.
+Our team can help determine the right course of treatment that prevents the infection from spreading to your kidneys.

 Your urinary tract extends from your urethra to your bladder to your kidneys.
 Your urethra is the tiny duct off your bladder through which you urinate.
 When bacteria and fungi make their way into your urethra, it can become infected, resulting in a urinary tract infection, or UTI.

 Most infections occur in the lower urinary tract, starting in your urethra and spreading to your bladder.
 UTIs are more common in women since their shorter urethra allows bacteria easier access to their bladders.
 While inconvenient and painful, lower tract infections tend to be harmless — unless the infection spreads to your kidneys.

 If the infection reaches your kidneys in the upper urinary tract, you should seek medical attention immediately to prevent permanent kidney damage or a life-threatening condition called sepsis.

 How Do I Know if I Have a UTI?